What is Tungsten Disulphide and how its crystal structure differs from other solid lubricants?

 A Brief on the Coating Process

-The tungsten disulfide coating process happens at room temperature and requires no resins, binders or curing.
+The tungsten disulfide coating process is performed at room temperature and requires no resins, binders or curing.
 Once the WS2 is properly applied, it will not crack or peel and becomes a part of substrate.
 With dimensional build up of only 0.5 microns (0.00002”), tungsten disulphide will not affect normal machine tolerances, making it the lubricant of choice for many precision applications such as:

 - Radial ball bearings